helium/HIP/0024-transfer-percentage-of-hotspot.md

 manually.
 Likewise, hosts have to cross-reference their payments with hotspot earnings tracker platforms in order to ensure they are getting fair payouts.

-This new transaction would automate these tasks by allowing HNT earnings to automatically be routed proportionately to multiple addresses.
+Co-ownership would automate these tasks by allowing HNT earnings to automatically be routed proportionately to multiple addresses.
 This automation would benefit the Helium network as it would facilitate less cumbersome host-owner relationships.